time2fail/logistic-regression-project/README.md

 ⚠️ For this reason, the raw dataset file is **not included in this repository**.

 If you are following along with the same course, you should already have access to the dataset.
-Otherwise, you can replace it with any dataset that has similar structure (categorical + numerical features suitable for classification).
+Otherwise, you can replace it with any dataset that has a similar structure (categorical + numerical features suitable for classification).

 ---